 I got these off of Amazon and I’ve used them for all my balloon garlands and still have plenty leftover.

-Rainbow Balloon Garland Tutorial
+How to DIY an Easy Rainbow Balloon Garland

 I made 2 different types of rainbow balloon garlands but these instructions will be for the traditional style with the balloons creating the rainbow (and not streamers like this one).

 Step 1: Separate Balloons by Color